 \section{Introduction}

-~ \\ The roughness order of a function (or a sample path of a process) is a very important quantity when examining financial time-series data and the H\"older exponent plays a crucial role in determining the order of roughness.
-For example, in the rough volatility literature, the fundamental question is how to model or estimate the roughness of the underlying (unobserved) volatility process, and this roughness is often understood as the H\"older exponent (or more precisely, critical H\"older exponent, see Definition \ref{def: holder exponent}).
+The degree of roughness of a function (or a sample path of a process) is often an important property when analysing financial time-series data; the H\"older exponent plays a crucial role in determining the level of roughness.
+For example, in the rough volatility literature, the fundamental question is how to model or estimate the roughness of the underlying volatility process, and this roughness is understood as the H\"older exponent (more precisely, critical H\"older exponent, see Definition \ref{def: holder exponent}).

 Even though (the reciprocal of) the H\"older exponent of a path is theoretically different from the variation index along a given partition sequence (that is, the infimum value $p$ such that the $p$-th variation of the path is finite, see Definition \ref{def. variation index}, or \cite{das2022theory, Schied2022} for more details), these two concepts are linked through the self-similarity index in the case of fractional Brownian motions.
 This is why we often see that one estimates the variation index of a given path, instead of estimating the H\"older exponent (for example in rough volatility literature).
 However, without prior information on the process, there is no reason to believe why the H\"older exponent should coincide with the reciprocal of the variation index.
 In this regard, we provide explicit constructions of functions and processes which possess H\"older exponent different from the reciprocal of variation index (Example \ref{ex.different holder and variation index} and Remark \ref{rem.make random}).